 In fact the painting is a Passion Cycle, arranged as usual in separate scenes, but within a tall and rather narrow overall frame apparently forced on the painter by the modest amount of available space on the south side of the chancel arch wall.
 There is little apparent logic in the arrangement of the scenes, which do not seem to follow any obvious chronology at all, although this may be illusory, as argued below.

-In terms of the story, the earliest incident in the Cycle seems to be the combined Flagellation and Road to Calvary; together these form one of the clearer scenes, and in the photograph of the complete Cycle at the left it is the one spanning the width of the third tier from the top.
+In terms of the story, the earliest incident in the Cycle seems to be the combined Flagellation and Road to Calvary; together these form one of the clearer scenes, and in the photograph of the complete Cycle at the right it is the one spanning the width of the third tier from the top.
 The enlarged photograph below shows the details.

 After this the scene simply becomes, without any kind of division, the Road to Calvary, with all three figures, including Christ carrying the Cross, moving right.
 One indistinct figure is at the rear of the procession, with beyond him to the right a man, probably a soldier, wearing a helmet, carrying a hammer, and pushing Christ along.